-Upon promotion to a classification with a higher pay grade, a County employee represented by the Association must serve the equivalent of twenty-six (26) biweekly full pay periods of full-time service as a probationary period, during which time the employee may be returned to the employee's previous job classification without cause or right of appeal, at the sole discretion of the Sheriff, if a vacancy in said classification exists.
-An employee who has not successfully completed an initial probationary period in the lower job classification shall not have a right to return to the employee's previous job classification.
+Upon promotion to a classification with a higher salary schedule, an employee shall serve the equivalent of twenty-six (26) full payroll periods of full-time service as a probationary period, during which time the employee may be returned to his/her previous classification without cause or right of appeal.
+An employee who has not successfully completed an initial probationary period in the lower classification shall not have a right to return to his/her previous classification.

-ARTICLE 19.
-EFFECTS OF LAY-OFF
+ARTICLE 19 EFFECTS OF LAY-OFF